rstacruz/til-2013/_posts/2015-02-23-use-bower-in-npm.md

 ---
 title: Use Bower packages like npm packages
 tags: [JavaScript]
+description: |
+  Ever wanted to use some frontend packages but they're not npm-compatible?
 ---

 [Napa] is a package that lets you install arbitrary projects (without package.json) into `node_modules`.